-All debt issued by the Commission has been issued as Revenue Bonds.
-Under the terms of these loans, all operating revenues of the Commission are deposited in a dedicated operating reserve account and from which prescribed reserves are established (see restricted cash footnote).
+All debt issued by the Commission has been issued as Revenue Bonds and loans from direct borrowings.
+Under the terms of these bonds, all operating revenues of the Commission are deposited in a dedicated operating reserve account and from which prescribed reserves are established (see restricted cash footnote).
+Loans from direct borrowings are excluded from these reserve requirements.
 In addition, all bond proceeds have been deposited in separate project accounts that are under the lender's controls.
 These project accounts may be accessed only to fund project-related costs.